Who we are & what this notice covers

 We may disclose information about you in response to a subpoena, court order, or other governmental request.
 For more information on how we respond to requests for information about Wild in Art users, please see our Legal Guidelines.

-We may share and disclose information with your consent or at your direction.
-For example, we may periodically send marketing and promotional emails about new products, special offers or other information, which we think you may find interesting using the email address, which you have provided.
+In addition, we may periodically send you marketing and promotional emails about new products, special offers or other information, which we think you may find interesting using the email address, which you have provided.

 From time to time, we may also use your information to contact you for market research and event event evaluation purposes.
 We may contact you by email, phone, fax, or post.
 We may use the information to customise and enhance your online experience according to your interests.

 We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services.

 Wild in Art work with Event Partners to deliver, maintain and manage our Services.
 If you have an online account your IP address and the email address associated with your account will be shared with the Event Partner administrator(s) of our websites and mobile applications.
 We require Event Partners to agree to privacy commitments in order to share information with them.

 Information shared publicly

 Information that you choose to make public is – you guessed it – disclosed publicly.
 That means, the public will see it and may use/share that content.
 You bear sole responsibility for the photos which you choose to post on the app.
 By posting photos, you are warranting that you have the permission and authority to do so.

 In posting photos to the mobile application, you grant to Wild in Art and event partner an irrevocable, perpetual, royalty-free, non-exclusive, worldwide, transferable licence to publish, display, copy, modify, create derivative works from and distribute the photos on the service.
 You’re also granting us the licence to use the photos in any way for the purpose of publicising the service and to grant sub-licences on the same basis.